Keehl-Mihael/TransROWL-HRS/README.md

   - Link Prediction with all the relations

  For a better understanding of the tests' structure, please refer to [1] and to [8].
 If you are testing on dataset "DBpedia15K" or "DBpedia100K" use the "K" variant of the models due to different formatting of the datasets' files.<br/>

+  ### Example of a test
+  Let's suppose that we want to train and test a model, let's say <em>TransROWL-HRS</em>, on the dataset "data" with the ontology schema "schema".
+Here is what you need to do:
+  1. Run the main.java program in the folder JavaReasoner with the arguments :  ``` "schema" "data" "TURTLE" "equivalentClass"```.
+  Repeat such command for every mode such as ```"equivalentProperty" "functionalProperty" "inverseOf"```.
+  2. Create a new folder "DATASET" for the dataset "data".
+Take every obtained file and place it with the same folder hierarchy of each other dataset such as "DBpedia15K".
+  3. Compile linkedDataUtils.cpp , dbpediaUtils.cpp and false2id.cpp with the command ``` g++ myfile.cpp -o myfile ``` (change the directory paths if necessary).
+  Execute these program in the following order : linkedDataUtils.cpp , dbpediaUtils.cpp , n-n.py , false2id.cpp.
+  4. Place every obtained file in the "DATASET" folder with the same folder hierarchy of each other dataset such as "DBpedia15K".
+  5. In order to train the model <emp>TransROWL-HRS</emp>, we first need to train TransE to obtain the embedding vectors to inizialize the vectors of <emp>TransROWL-HRS</emp>.
+  Let's train then TransE compiling his program with the following command ``` g++ myfile.cpp -o myfile -pthread -O3 -march=native ```  after changing the directory path to our dataset folder "DATASET".
+We can train the model in a parallel way specifing the number of threads before compiling.
+  6. Place the obtained files of the entity vectors and relation vectors in the dataset folder "DATASET".
+  7. Compile the program "kmeans.cpp" with the command ``` g++ myfile.cpp -o myfile ``` and run it with the entity vectors file and cluster's number as arguments.
+  8. Place the file "cluster.txt" in the same folder of <emp>TransROWL-HRS</emp> file.
+  9. Compile the model <emp>TransROWL-HRS</emp> with the command ``` g++ myfile.cpp -o myfile -pthread -O3 -march=native ```.
+  Run the model <emp>TransROWL-HRS</emp>.
+  10. Place the obtained files of the entity vectors, relation vectors and projection matrix in the dataset folder "DATASET".
+  11. Compile the test file you want to execute, let's consider the test of Link Prediction with only the <emp>typeOf</emp> relation.
+  Compile the test file "Link_Prediction_transR_TypeOf.cpp" with the command ``` g++ myfile.cpp -o myfile -pthread -O3 -march=native ```.
+Execute the program.
+  12. You will obtain the text file with the results.
+  13. If you want to execute a test of triple classification on the <emp>typeOf</emp> relation, use the file "triple_class_typeOf_ROWL_1000epoch.py".
+  14. You will obtain the text file with the results.

  In the "Graphs_Charts" folder you will find all the results from every test organized in a tabular form such as:
  ![](Graphs_Charts/Screenshot_20200830_183333.png)